atredennick/asa-envr-talk/slides.md

 1. Partition uncertainty to \alert{advance ecological forecasting} -- how do we get better?
 2. Partition uncertainty to \alert{advance scientific progress} -- what don't we know?
 3. Hierarchical Bayesian models ideally suited for partitioning uncertainty because they allow us to fully specify the inclusion of uncertainty.
+4. Proof of concept -- formal treatment in the works.